-Pregnancy Week 15: What changes are occurring with your body?
+What changes are occurring with your body at 15 Weeks Pregnant?

-Your baby’s skin is very thin, and his/her blood vessels can actually be seen through the skin.
-Your baby’s ears are continuing to develop externally and continue to look more like normal ears.
-Your baby’s eyes are continuing to move towards the nose from the sides of his/her head.
-The baby’s bones are beginning to ossify, which means that if an x-ray was taken the skeleton would be visible.
-Babies at this age have also been caught sucking their thumbs on ultrasound pictures.*
+Your baby’s skin is very thin, and the blood vessels can actually be seen through the skin.
+Your baby’s ears are continuing to develop externally and look more recognizable.
+Your baby’s eyes are moving towards the nose from the sides of the head.
+The baby’s bones are beginning to ossify, meaning that if an x-ray is taken, the skeleton would be visible.
+Babies at this age have also been seen sucking their thumbs on ultrasound pictures.

-Pregnancy Week 15: What should you plan for this week?
+What should you plan for pregnancy week 15?

 Your healthcare provider will begin measuring your fundus, or fundal height, at your prenatal appointments.
 This is the distance between the top of your pubic bone and the top of your uterus.
 Larger clinics where you are not ensured to see the same provider on a continual basis may chart this to measure growth.
 It can also give insight into the position of the baby.
 An elevated fundal height can indicate breech presentation, while a smaller fundal height can indicate a sideways position.
 An ultrasound or pelvic examination can confirm these.